nalej/docs/onpremise/installation.md

 This document is structured to be executed in order.
 The steps to follow are:

-To install a Management Cluster:
+To install a management cluster:

 1. [Install the Certificate Manager.](#install-certificate-manager)
 2. [Create Certificate Issuers.](#create-certificate-issuers)